magento/devdocs/guides/v2.0/howdoi/checkout/checkout_new_field.md

 **Step 4**

-To add the field to the address model on the server-side, add the `extension_attributes.xml` file in the `<YourModule_dir>/etc/` directory.
+To add the field to the address model on the server side, add the `extension_attributes.xml` file in the `<YourModule_dir>/etc/` directory.

 Following is a sample `extension_attributes.xml`: